Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Drift estimation

-A Bernstein-type concentration inequality will play a vital role in our proofs again, namely the Bernstein inequality for continuous martingales (see, e.g., p.~153 in \cite{revuzyor1999}).
+Once again, a Bernstein-type concentration inequality will play a vital role in our proofs, namely the Bernstein inequality for continuous martingales (see, e.g., p.~153 in \cite{revuzyor1999}).
 Given a continuous local martingale $(M_t)_{t\ge0}$, it states that